bmshema/LoRaPi-C2/README.md

 sudo systemctl start receiver.service sudo systemctl enable receiver.service
 ```
-## To Do;
+## To Do:
-- Implement acknowledgement of command execution form receiver nodes.
+- Implement acknowledgement of command execution from receiver nodes.
 - Send command output back to the commander node.

-#### Warning: Always comply with your national radio frequency usage restrictions.
+#### Warning: Always comply with your national radio frequency usage regulations.